 - A small knob of butter (roughly 15g / ½oz)

 - 150 g chestnut mushrooms sliced

 - A small splash of dry sherry or white wine (roughly 50ml / ¼cup) - optional, you can leave this out if you want!

-- 150 ml single cream
+- 150 ml double cream

-- Salt and pepper
+- Salt and pepper to taste

-- A handful of parsley chopped
+- A handful of parsley finely chopped

 - Parmesan grated (as much as you like!)

 - Add the butter and then, when the butter has melted, add the mushrooms and garlic and cook on a medium heat until the mushrooms are just starting to go brown.
 Don't allow the garlic to burn!